Contents

 g.remove

-with flag -f
+with flag -f.

 g.remove -f type=raster name=elevation_2017_a,elevation_2017_b,surface_2017_a,surface_2017_b